 Please visit the BOOKSTORE online site for most current textbook information.
-Use the direct link below to find textbooks.

 Enter the semester, course prefix, number and section when prompted and you will be linked to the correct textbook.

 ADDITIONAL REQUIREMENTS:

 Sketchbook, notebook and at least an 8G USB Flash Drive Home access to Adobe Creative Cloud on desktop or laptop computer.
 Mac systems are recommended, but certainly not required.